meheerinalam/SAP-1-Microprocessor/README.md

 This early version represents the first functional prototype of the CPU, built to understand and validate the essential concepts of data transfer, storage, and execution before developing the full SAP-1 system.

 The execution for this CPU was manually controlled, meaning all the control signals were pulled up and pulled down one-by one by hand.
+All circuits Images are given into the SAP-1 v.1 file.

 ## SAP-1 Build & Run — Step-by-Step